nazimboudeffa/medusa-cookbook/README.md

 * Code Snippets
 * How to Build Medusa from Scratch

+This book has diffrent parts and chapters that you can follow but I recommand to read the book in this order :

+* chapter 1
+* chapter 2
+* chapter 3

 ### license & copyright

 The original **Medusa Cookbook** is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License][license].
 You are free: